コンテンツにスキップ

 Satomi Uchida lives in Yokosuka, and during her residency she was able to see Mount Fuji and was close to the sea, so she was very conscious of these factors and reflected them in her work.

 Thinking about it, perhaps everyone is somewhat conscious of the seascape after all.
-Also, it seems that sometimes the first realizations they had after receiving feedback from other artists during the process of creating their work would lead to their own works.
+Also, it seems that sometimes, they received feedback from other artists during the production process and realized something for the first time, which led to their work.

 Calm blue and tranquil